-Waterproof breathable fabrics and materials have become a part of our lives for some 40 years.
-But what do you really know about them?
-This article is aimed at allowing you to enter the world of waterproof breathable fabrics and clothing and get familiar with their properties and applications as well as the trends on the WBFs market.
+Waterproof breathable fabrics and materials have been a part of our lives for around 40 years.
+But how much do you really know about them?
+This article aims to introduce you to the world of waterproof breathable fabrics and clothing, familiarizing you with their properties, applications, and the current trends in the WBFs market.

-In bad weather, your outerwear must be wind- and waterproof because it is expected to provide protection against wind and precipitation.
-A waterproof material is expected to fully protect from rain, snow, and wind and entirely prevent the penetration and absorption of liquid water.
-Usually, waterproof textiles act as a barrier between your body and the humidity in the environment.
-Indeed, waterproof fabrics may give you excellent protection from the elements, however, they are not able to transport the perspiration through the clothing to the outside causing a person to get wet from inside the clothing.
+In inclement weather, your outerwear must be windproof and waterproof, as it is expected to provide protection against both wind and precipitation.
+The waterproof material is designed to fully shield you from rain, snow, and wind by preventing the penetration and absorption of liquid water.
+Typically, waterproof textiles act as a barrier between your body and the environmental humidity.
+While waterproof fabrics offer excellent protection from the elements, they are unable to effectively transport the perspiration from the inside of the clothing to the outside, potentially causing moisture buildup and making the wearer feel damp.

-One possible solution to this problem is given by the so-called waterproof breathable fabrics (WBFs).
-The technology for manufacturing waterproof breathable textiles has been constantly developing and improving since the introduction of Gore-Tex in the 1970s.
-It is also quite diverse with plenty of new fabrics introduced through a steady blend of innovation and evolution.
-Garments made of waterproof breathable textiles are used by sports and outdoor enthusiasts and professionals in any conditions.
+One possible solution to this problem is provided by the so-called waterproof breathable fabrics (WBFs).
+The technology for manufacturing waterproof breathable textiles has been continuously developing and improving since the introduction of Gore-Tex in the 1970s.
+It is also quite diverse, with numerous new fabrics being introduced through a combination of innovation and evolution.
+Garments made of waterproof breathable textiles are utilized by sports and outdoor enthusiasts as well as professionals in any weather conditions.
 A waterproof and breathable fabric combines two distinct functions – waterproofness and breathability.
 It should basically provide protection from the rain, snow, wind, and cold but also maintain comfort just below the fabric layer allowing internal water vapor to escape.

 Types of waterproof breathable fabrics

-The main principle behind microporous membranes and coatings is the following: water drops cannot penetrate because the pores are smaller than a raindrop, while perspiration evaporates through because the pores are larger than vapor molecules.
-The diameter of a water vapor molecule is 40×10⁻⁹mm and the diameter of various drop types is much larger as you can see in Table 1.
+The main principle behind microporous membranes and coatings is the following: water drops cannot penetrate because the pores are smaller than a raindrop, while perspiration can evaporate through the pores since they are larger than vapor molecules.
+The diameter of a water vapor molecule is 40×10⁻⁹ mm, whereas the diameter of various drop types is much larger as shown in Table 1.

-Microporous membranes and coatings function well when the size of the pores on the outer surface of the fabric is no bigger than 0.0002-0.0003mm which is equivalent to 2-3μm.
-At the same time, the average pore size in microporous membranes is between 0.0001 and 0.005mm (1-50μm).
-Generally, water vapor transmission depends on the size and thickness of pores as the decrease in pore size and thickness increases the water vapor transmission.
+Microporous membranes and coatings function well when the pores on the outer surface of the fabric are no larger than 0.0002-0.0003 mm, which is equivalent to 2-3 μm.
+Meanwhile, the average pore size in microporous membranes typically ranges from 0.0001 to 0.005 mm (1-50 μm).
+Generally, water vapor transmission depends on the size and thickness of pores, as a decrease in pore size and thickness increases water vapor transmission.

 Table 1: Diameters of various types of drops